vin0x/ig-stories-telegram-db/README.md

-# Instagram Stories Downloader and Store Bot
+# Instagram Stories Downloader Bot

 This project is a Telegram bot that downloads Instagram stories and stores them in a SQLite database.
 It allows users to download stories from Instagram profiles, view downloaded stories, and export the data as a CSV file.